Caste system in India: Perspectives

-The first school has focused on religious anthropology and disregarded other historical evidence as secondary to or derivative of this tradition.
+The first school has focused on religious anthropology and disregarded other historical evidence as secondary or derivative of this tradition.
 The second school has focused on sociological evidence and sought to understand the historical circumstances.
-The latter has criticised the former for its caste origin theory, claiming that it has dehistoricised and decontextualised Indian society.
+The latter has criticised the former for its caste origin theory, claiming that it has dehistoricized and decontextualised Indian society.

 Ritual kingship model

 According to Samuel, referencing George L. Hart, central aspects of the later Indian caste system may originate from the ritual kingship system prior to the arrival of Brahmanism, Buddhism and Jainism in India.
-The system is seen in the South Indian Tamil literature from the Sangam period, dated to the third to sixth centuries CE.
+The system is seen in the South Indian Tamil literature from the Sangam period (3rd BCE-3rd c.CE).
 This theory discards the Indo-Aryan varna model as the basis of caste, and is centred on the ritual power of the king, who was "supported by a group of ritual and magical specialists of low social status," with their ritual occupations being considered 'polluted'.
 According to Hart, it may be this model that provided the concerns with "pollution" of the members of low status groups.
 The Hart model for caste origin, writes Samuel, envisions "the ancient Indian society consisting of a majority without internal caste divisions and a minority consisting of a number of small occupationally polluted groups".